-(b) No more than 8 million shares of Common Stock, subject to adjustment only as provided in Section 14, will be issued pursuant to Stock Options that are intended to qualify as incentive stock options under Section 422 of the Code.
+(a) No more than 8 million shares of Common Stock, subject to adjustment only as provided in Section 14, will be issued pursuant to Stock Options that are intended to qualify as incentive stock options under Section 422 of the Code pursuant to the terms of this 2017 Incentive Compensation Plan.
+No Stock Option may be issued to a Director if such Stock Option is intended to qualify as an incentive stock option under Section 422 of the Code, instead the Director's Stock Option shall be treated as a Stock Option issued under Section 12(c) of the Plan.

-(c) The maximum aggregate number of shares of Common Stock that may be subject to Stock Options, Appreciation Rights, Restricted Stock Units, Performance Shares or Restricted Shares granted or sold to a Participant during any calendar year will not exceed 800,000 shares, subject to adjustment only as provided in Section 14.
+(b) The maximum aggregate number of shares of Common Stock that may be subject to Stock Options, Appreciation Rights, Restricted Stock Units, Performance Shares or Restricted Shares granted or sold to a Participant during any calendar year will not exceed 1 million shares under the 2017 Incentive Compensation Plan, subject to adjustment only as provided in Section 14.
 The foregoing limitation will apply without regard to whether the applicable Award is settled in cash or in shares of Common Stock.

-(d) The maximum aggregate cash value of payments to any Participant for any Performance Period pursuant to an award of Performance Units will not exceed \$5 million.
+(c) The maximum aggregate cash value of payments to any Participant for any Performance Period pursuant to an award of Performance Units will not exceed \$5 million.

-(e) The payment of an Incentive Compensation Plan Bonus to any Participant will not exceed \$5 million.
+(d) The payment of an Incentive Compensation Plan Bonus to any Participant will not exceed \$5 million.